Weak convergence of the localized disturbance flow to the coalescing Brownian flow: Appendix

-For all bounded intervals $I\sse\R$ and all $x\in\R$, the map $\phi\mapsto\phi_I^+(x)$ on $D^\circ(\R,\cD)$ is Borel measurable.
-Moreover the Borel $\s$-algebra on $D^\circ(\R,\cD)$ is generated by the set of all such maps with $I=(s,t]$ and with $s,t$ and $x$ rational. \end{proposition} \begin{proof} The assertions for $C^\circ(\R,\cD)$ can be proved more simply than those for $D^\circ(\R,\cD)$.
+\begin{pf} The assertions for $C^\circ(\R,\cD)$ can be proved more simply than those for $D^\circ(\R,\cD)$.
 We omit details of the former, but note that these follow also from the latter, by general measure theoretic arguments, given what we already know about the two spaces.